smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 - "Order groups by mean value."
 - "Subset data."
 - "Describe some pitfalls of using bar charts to display or compare means."
+- "Specify dimensions and save a plot as a PDF or PNG file."

 keypoints:
 - ""
 source: Rmd